8 Questions to Ask Before Buying Pet Insurance in 2026

 6. Does the pet insurance policy cover diseases or problems specifically associated with certain breeds?

-#8 – Who are the major pet insurance players?
+#8 – Who sells the best pet insurance policies?

 Looking at a pet insurance comparison chart can help you see which pet insurance companies are the largest in the market.
-If you have a dog, some of the most popular companies are Trupanion and Nationwide.
+Some of the most popular companies are Trupanion and Nationwide.

-Trupanion holds 43% market share in the dog insurance industry, making it the leading provider of insurance for dog owners.
+Trupanion holds 28% market share in the pet insurance industry, making it the leading provider of insurance for pet owners.

-If you want a company that specializes solely in pet insurance, then companies like Healthy Paws may be your top choices.
+If you want a company that specializes solely in pet insurance, however, then companies like Trupanion and Healthy Paws may be your top choices.
 You can get a Healthy Paws insurance quote to see what you’ll pay for your pet.

 Free Pet Insurance Comparison